What is hereditary neuroblastoma?

 - If the types of tumors match up with what might be seen in those with hereditary neuroblastoma.

-If hereditary neuroblastoma is suspected in a child or other family members, the doctor or genetic counselor will likely recommend genetic testing of the ALK gene, the PHOX2B gene or both.
+If hereditary neuroblastoma is suspected in a child or other family members, the health care provider or genetic counselor will likely recommend genetic testing of the ALK gene, the PHOX2B gene or both.

 Diagnostic genetic testing

-If the doctor or genetic counselor suspects that a person has hereditary neuroblastoma, diagnostic testing may take place as follows:
+If the health care provider or genetic counselor suspects that a person has hereditary neuroblastoma, diagnostic testing may take place as follows:

 - A blood sample is collected.